kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(b\) The SAS must be designed so that it cannot create a hazardous deviation in flight path or produce hazardous loads on the helicopter during normal operation or in the event of malfunction or failure, assuming corrective action begins within an appropriate period of time.
 Where multiple systems are installed, subsequent malfunction conditions must be considered in sequence unless their occurrence is shown to be improbable.

-VIII\. *Equipment, systems, and installation.* The basic equipment and installation must comply with §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1303   Flight and navigation instruments.|§29.1303]], 29.1431, and 29.1433 through Amendment 29-14, with the following exceptions and additions:
+VIII\. *Equipment, systems, and installation.* The basic equipment and installation must comply with [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1303   Flight and navigation instruments.|§§29.1303]], 29.1431, and 29.1433 through Amendment 29-14, with the following exceptions and additions:

 \(a\) *Flight and Navigation Instruments.* (1) A magnetic gyro-stablized direction indicator instead of a gyroscopic direction indicator required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1303   Flight and navigation instruments.|§29.1303]](h); and

-\(2\) A standby attitude indicator which meets the requirements of §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1303   Flight and navigation instruments.|§29.1303]](g)(1) through (7) instead of a rate-of-turn indicator required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1303   Flight and navigation instruments.|§29.1303]](g).
+\(2\) A standby attitude indicator which meets the requirements of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1303   Flight and navigation instruments.|§§29.1303]](g)(1) through (7) instead of a rate-of-turn indicator required by [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1303   Flight and navigation instruments.|§29.1303]](g).
 For two-pilot configurations, one pilot's primary indicator may be designated for this purpose.
 If standby batteries are provided, they may be charged from the aircraft electrical system if adequate isolation is incorporated.

 \(b\) *Miscellaneous requirements.* (1) Instrument systems and other systems essential for IFR flight that could be adversely affected by icing must be adequately protected when exposed to the continuous and intermittent maximum icing conditions defined in appendix C of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md|Part 29 of this chapter]], whether or not the rotorcraft is certificated for operation in icing conditions.